Frequently Asked Questions (FAQs)

 Do I need to obtain specialist travel insurance to visit Iraqi Kurdistan, or join one of your tours or day trips?

 Travel insurance is compulsory for all Kurdistan Adventures travellers and should be taken out at the time of booking.
 You must provide proof of your travel insurance on the first day of your tour or day trip; you will not be able to join the tour or day trip without it.
-We are able to provide this insurance here through our partnership with Ingle International, a premium worldwide provider of insurance coverage, to arrange emergency hospital and medical coverage for visitors to Kurdistan.

 Do I need a visa for Iraqi Kurdistan?
 I require a visa; can you sponsor my visa application?